marcusprice/mywta/README.md

 There will soon be an API available for developers wanting to obtain the hike data used for this application.
 For more information see the API section below in this document.

 ## Dependencies
 mywta is built on a PERN stack (PostgreSQL, Express, React, Node js).
 The client is bootstrapped with [Create React App](https://create-react-app.dev/).
-There are very few dependenices for this project and I would like to keep it that way.
+Here is a brief overview of the dependencies:

 ### Backend Dependencies
 * Cheerio